The menu design read

 Where items sit, how they read, where the eye lands first — placement and description calibrated to the room.
 Abstract layout shown; not La Brisa’s real menu text.

-This is the Verdict La Brisa would open to: a composite score, every dish placed on the classification matrix, and the ranked action plan that follows.
+What an operator opens to — shown here on the restaurant example.
 Hover a class to isolate it across the matrix and the plan.
 Every figure is illustrative.

 Strong menu, with margin leaking on three plowhorses.